Danny Worsnop: Personal life

 Worsnop has had a history of substance abuse and alcoholism, even appearing intoxicated during a 2011 performance by Asking Alexandria, which eventually led to Worsnop seeking help via drug rehabilitation.
 Snippets from the audio of the incident were included on the intro part of the song "Don't Pray for Me" from the band's third studio album From Death to Destiny, released in 2013.
-In 2012, in between recording sessions of the album, he suffered a near-death drug overdose.
-In an interview with Genius, he said "It was right after Mitch Lucker passed, so I was in a massive dark hole."
-Heavy drug use caused him to convulse, so he called a previous girlfriend who rushed him to rehab.
-Worsnop said the woman "saved my life."
-He dedicated the song "Room 138" to the incident—the room where Worsnop overdosed in the Grafton hotel in Los Angeles.
+He dedicated the song "Room 138" to an incident where he claims he overdosed.
 The song is the closing track on the band's self-titled fifth album.
 According to Ben Bruce, Worsnop re-joined the band in 2016 "completely sober".

 During his initial leaving of Asking Alexandria in January 2015, he fell into conflict with some of the other members, particularly Ben Bruce, who was said to be his "best friend".
 Their friendship rekindled in 2016, leading to his rejoining of Asking Alexandria.

 From 2016 to 2017 Worsnop was in a relationship with a Nashville-based country singer Sarah Ross.
 He performed guest vocals on the song "All I Want To Know" from her Nervous Breakdown EP released in 2018.

-On 12 January 2018, during a VIP meet and greet session before the show in Kansas City, Missouri, Worsnop met Victoria Potter, an active member of the United States Navy personnel at the time; the two began dating later that month.
+On 12 January 2018, during a VIP meet and greet session before the show in Kansas City, Missouri, Worsnop met Victoria Potter, an active member of the United States Navy at the time; the two began dating later that month.
 On 5 August 2018, during a show in Columbus, Ohio, Worsnop proposed to Potter.
 In 2019, the pair were married.
-The couple separated in late 2021 and finalized their divorce in 2022.

-Worsnop is also a legal gun owner and is a supporter of the Second Amendment.
+According to Clay County records, the couple divorced in November 2022.

+In December 2023, Worsnop sold his home in Green Cove Springs, Florida and moved to Nashville, Tennessee.
+Worsnop has now been seen dating Permanent makeup artist, Olivia Weir, often posting about her on his Instagram story.

+He is a born-again Christian.